 This is a developing story that continues every Halloween with new suspenseful installments written by American author, Richelle E. Goodrich.
-Start here at the beginning and then read chapters for four years running to prepare yourself for the next werewolf adventure posted on All Hallows Eve!
+Start here at the beginning and then read chapters for six years running to prepare yourself for the next werewolf adventure posted on All Hallows Eve!

 Dedicated to my friend, Cathie Duvall,

 the true Queen of All Hallows Eve.

 Year 2012 - An Eye for an Eye

 Year 2013 - Closer as Enemies